open-formulieren/open-forms/docs/configuration/prefill/eidas.rst

 `eIDAS`_ (Electronic Identification and Trust Services) is an European Union regulation, to allow european citizen to digitally authenticate in any european country using their national identity.
-When authentication with eIDAS, the user supplies some basic personal information; their first- and lastname, date of birth and their BSN or other national identification.
+When authenticating with eIDAS, the user supplies some basic personal information; their first- and lastname, date of birth and their BSN or other national identification.